TamiMcInnis/OC-P7-RestaurantReviewSite/DesignGuide.md

 * I would like to have the loading screen display for a *minimum* amount of time so that it isn't confusing to users when it loads very briefly
 * every now and then an error message loads stating `Cannot read property 'maps' of undefined`
 * I think this is due to the code parsing faster than the API returns a map object from Google
-* When adding a new review, the overall rating and number of reviews does not immediatetly update.
+* When adding a new review, the overall rating and number of reviews does not immediately update.
 The details panel must be closed and remounted for the new data to take effect
 * This would not be an issue if this were a real app as data would be going to the database that results are pulled from via the API.
 But it still bothers me that I haven't managed to make it happen in the project.
 * On the filter, I would like the stars up to the hovered star to become active to show the user a response.
-I acheived this in a trial vanilla JS version of the project by using `prevAll()` but wasn't able to use the same structure in the React version.
+I achieved this in a trial vanilla JS version of the project by using `prevAll()` but wasn't able to use the same structure in the React version.

 ## Closing Thoughts
-Although there were a few unfulfilled wishes, I feel that I acheived quite a bit for a first project with React or APIs.
+Although there were a few unfulfilled wishes, I feel that I achieved quite a bit for a first project with React or APIs.
 I'm grateful for this challenging assignment, and glad that I forged my own path through it.
+In the future I may come back to try to implement these last few changes.

 Now that I have a solid understanding of the React framework, I am looking forward to making to fun experimental projects with the technology.